json-schema-language/spec/json-schema-language.md

    `schemaPath` pointing to the `discriminator` member.

-2. If the instance is a JSON object and lacks a member whose name equals the `propertyName` value of the `discriminator` of the schema, then the instance is rejected.
+2. If the instance is a JSON object and lacks a member whose name equals the `tag` value of the `discriminator` of the schema, then the instance is rejected.

-   The standard error to produce in this case has an `instancePath` pointing to the instance, and a `schemaPath` pointing to the `propertyName` member of the `disciminator` member of the schema.
+   The standard error to produce in this case has an `instancePath` pointing to the instance, and a `schemaPath` pointing to the `tag` member of the `disciminator` member of the schema.

+3. If the instance is a JSON object and has a member whose name equals the `tag` value of the `discriminator` of the schema, but that member's value is not a string, then the instance is rejected.

+   The standard error to produce in this case has an `instancePath` pointing to the member of the instance corresponding to `tag`, and a `schemaPath` pointing to the `tag` member of the discriminator.

-3. If the instance is a JSON object and has a member whose name equals the `propertyName` value of the `discriminator` of the schema, but that member's value is not equal to any of the member names in the `mapping` of the `discriminator`, then the instance is rejected.
+4. If the instance is a JSON object and has a member whose name equals the `tag` value of the `discriminator` of the schema and whose value is a string, but that member's value is not equal to any of the member names in the `mapping` of the `discriminator`, then the instance is rejected.

-   The standard error to produce in this case has an `instancePath` pointing to the member of the instance corresponding to `propertyName`, and a `schemaPath` pointing to the `mapping` member of the `discriminator` member of the schema.
+   The standard error to produce in this case has an `instancePath` pointing to the member of the instance corresponding to `tag`, and a `schemaPath` pointing to the `mapping` member of the `discriminator` member of the schema.

-4. If the instance is a JSON object and has a member whose name equals the `propertyName` value of the `discriminator` of the schema, and that member's value is equal to one of the member names in the `mapping` of the `discriminator`, then the instance must satisfy this corresponding schema in `mapping`.
+5. If the instance is a JSON object and has a member whose name equals the `tag` value of the `discriminator` of the schema, and that member's value is equal to one of the member names in the `mapping` of the `discriminator`, then the instance must satisfy this corresponding schema in `mapping`.
 Otherwise, the instance is rejected.

    The standard errors to produce in this case are those produced by evaluating the instance against the schema within the `mapping`.